Lieutenant Colonel R.J.S. Langford

 According to one account, “The high standard of efficiency to which the Battalion later attained was brought about by Major Langford’s enthusiastic and unremitting efforts.”
 When the Highlander Brigade was broken up, the 193rd was absorbed into the 17th Reserve Battalion.
 Langford transferred to the Headquarters staff of the 35th Division in the British Army.

 Gassed in March 1918, he developed bronchitis and pleurisy, which forced his return to England.
-He commanded a military district at Kimmel Park before being struck off strength to Canada in September 1919.
+He commanded the military district at Kimmel Park before being struck off strength to Canada in September 1919.

 He died on 28 June 1954.